-A worn cardboard box with postal stickers from Connecticut to Vermont to Massachusetts to NYC to Santa Monica to San Francisco to New Mexico sits on a counter in an adobe brick studio.
+The documentary was born when a worn cardboard box with postal stickers from Connecticut to Vermont to Massachusetts to NYC to Santa Monica to San Francisco to New Mexico sits on a counter in an adobe brick studio.
 Filmmaker/daughter Melinda Hess is about to unpack a box she has shipped and not opened for twenty-five years.
 She has no idea what is inside, she assumes an assortment of family things.
 Ripping off old tape reapplied with each move a small dust cloud forms.
 Smaller but similar to the dust storms she will experience next spring in New Mexico but nothing like the dust storm that will stir excitement, turmoil and personal struggle about to arise from one ordinary letter home to parents that turns out to be extraordinary.

 Finally Melinda looks into the box and she random grabs a letter from the piles of her Jewish family’s ephemeral materials.